MGrapin55/gryllus_genome_assembly/Assembly/README.md

 * Thoughts:
 	- Should I do this with just contigs?
 Or having already scaffolded with the longstich pipeline will that improve it?
+	answer: Do not do it with just contigs, this does not assembly as good and its could be wrong because its more referenced based.
+	- Should I test it with other species?
+	answer: bimac is the best assembly that exists out there.
+I tested Gfirm with assimilis and longercericus and it still did not place as many scaffolds.

+* Next Steps:
+	- Investigate the unplaced scaffolds (repeats, gc content, blast, linkage map)